 You could lose your license – not be able to get to work or pick your kids up from school.
 You could be sentenced to prison, placed under house arrest and have a permanent mark on your record — affecting job applications, college admissions and other basic rights.

 If you were arrested or charged with drunk driving or DUI / DWI of a controlled substance in Pennsylvania, the penalties are very strict.
 As little as two beers could cost you your license, your job, your freedom.

 A tough and experienced Pittsburgh DUI Lawyer can help explain your rights, your options and the best way to move forward with your life.
 Beating DUI charges in PA is possible.

-At SMA Law Group, we offer free case evaluations to anyone charged with a DUI in Allegheny County or Western Pennsylvania.
+At SMT Legal, we offer free case evaluations to anyone charged with a DUI in Allegheny County or Western Pennsylvania.
 Call Pittsburgh DUI Lawyer Christopher Thomas today.
 He is here to answer your questions, listen to your situation, explain your rights and offer the best steps to defending your rights and getting your future back on track.

 Yes, a DUI charge is a very serious matter.
 But until you are convicted, you have several rights.

 There are several state and county diversion programs that may offer people the opportunity to keep their license, stay out of jail and wipe their record clean (expungement).
 One such program is the Allegheny County ARD Program or the Allegheny County DUI Alternative To Jail Program.

 Attorney Chris Thomas and his staff have successfully argued to have their clients placed into DUI programs that offer an alternative to jail and in many cases a permanent record, when the client’s guilt is clear and the trial is not a strong or reasonable option.